-The most important role the CEO plays in promoting good governance is through the development of a culture that sees the elected members and the Council as the peak decision making body and that management exists to support the Council in the delivery of good governance.
+The most important role the CEO plays in promoting good governance is through the development of a culture that sees the Elected Members and the Council as the peak decision making body and that management exists to support the Council in the delivery of good governance.

 A key accountability of the CEO is financial management.
-While Council has overall accountability, the administration and its key management staff have critical responsibilities for managing the organisation soundly from a financial perspective and reporting the results to the Council.
+While Council has overall accountability, the administration and its key management have critical responsibilities for managing the organisation soundly from a financial perspective and reporting the results to the Council.

-The Act enables the Council to delegate in writing to the Chief Executive Officer, the capacity to exercise any of its powers or duties, with the following exceptions: -
+The Act enables the Council to delegate in writing to the CEO, the capacity to exercise any of its powers or duties, with the following exceptions:

-- (a) actions in which a decision of an absolute majority or a 75% majority of the Council is required; - (b) acceptance of a tender, which exceeds an amount as determined by the Council; - (c) appointment of an auditor; - (d) acquisition or disposal of any property valued at an amount exceeding an amount determined by the Council for the purposes of this paragraph; - (e) any of the Council's powers under Sections 5.98, 5.99 or 5.100 (determining fees, allowances and expenses of members and Committee members); - (f) borrowing money on behalf of the City; - (g) hearing or determining an objection of a kind referred to in Section 9.5; - (h) carrying out any power or duty that requires the approval of the Minister or the Governor; or - (i) such other powers or duties as may be prescribed.
+- (a) Actions in which a decision of an absolute majority or a 75% majority of the Council is required. - (b) Acceptance of a tender, which exceeds an amount as determined by the Council. - (c) Appointment of an auditor. - (d) Acquisition or disposal of any property valued at an amount exceeding an amount determined by the Council for the purposes of this paragraph. - (e) Any of the Council's powers under Sections 5.98, 5.99 or 5.100 (determining fees, allowances and expenses of members and Committee members). - (f) Borrowing money on behalf of the City. - (g) Hearing or determining an objection of a kind referred to in Section 9.5. - (h) Carrying out any power or duty that requires the approval of the Minister or the Governor. - (i) Such other powers or duties as may be prescribed.

-Delegations of authority are required in order to provide officers of the City with the power to exercise duties and make determinations.
-It is essential that the City's delegations be performed in a manner that is in accordance with the adopted governance framework and is compliant with the relevant legislation.
+Delegations of authority are required in order to provide employees of the City with the power to exercise duties and make determinations.
+It is essential that the City's delegations are performed in a manner that is in accordance with the adopted governance framework and is compliant with the relevant legislation.
 The City is required to keep records on the exercise of its delegations.

-Under the Local Government Act both the Council and the Chief Executive Officer are given certain functions and duties to be discharged.
-Council may delegate authority to perform some of its functions and duties to the Chief Executive Officer.
+Under the Act both the Council and the CEO are given certain functions and duties to be discharged.
+Council may delegate authority to perform some of its functions and duties to the CEO.

-The Chief Executive Officer may delegate to any other officer the authority to perform functions and duties that are exercisable by the Chief Executive Officer under the Act or that have been delegated to the Chief Executive Officer by the Council (with the exception of the power to delegate).
+The CEO may delegate to any other employee the authority to perform functions and duties that are exercisable by the CEO under the Act or that have been delegated to the CEO by the Council (with the exception of the power to delegate).

-This accords with a governance framework whereby staff are responsible to the Chief Executive Officer and the Chief Executive Officer is responsible to Council.
-Similarly, the implementation of Council decisions and instructions are conducted by the Chief Executive Officer, who may delegate some of this responsibility to other officers of the City.
+This accords with a governance framework whereby employees are responsible to the CEO and the CEO is responsible to Council.
+Similarly, the implementation of Council decisions and instructions are conducted by the CEO, who may delegate some of this responsibility to other employees of the City.

-All delegations by the Council are reviewed on at least an annual basis.
+All delegations by the Council are reviewed on an annual basis.